webplatform/docs/apis/canvas/CanvasRenderingContext2D/ellipse/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
+|State=Not Ready
-|Editorial notes=Needs example
+|Editorial notes=Experimental, subject to change or removal; deletion candidate.
 |Checked_Out=No
 |High-level issues=Needs Review
 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
 {{Summary_Section|Draws the specified ellipse.
 If the object's path has any subpaths, this method adds a straight line from the last point in the subpath to the start point of the arc.
-Then, it adds the start and end points of the arc to the subpath, and connects them with an arc.}}
+Then, it adds the start and end points of the arc to the subpath, and connects them with an arc.

+'''Experimental, subject to change or removal; deletion candidate.'''
+}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Index=0